alvaro-chiri/alvaro-chiri/README.md

 <img src="img/Hello.gif" width="100%" height="200">
-### Hello there! 👋 I'm Alvaro, a motivated full stack developer eager to break into tech.
+<h3 align="center"> Hello there! 👋 I'm Alvaro, a motivated full stack developer eager to break into tech.
 Ever since I was young I've been fascinated by technology.
-During my free time I enjoy playing and watching soccer as well as playing video games with friends!
+During my free time I enjoy playing and watching soccer as well as playing video games with friends!</h3>